SRI-CSL/yices2_python_bindings/README.md

 #### The sudoku example

-In the directory [sudoku](https://github.com/SRI-CSL/yices2/tree/master/src/bindings/python/examples/sudoku) there is a yices script `sudoku.ys` and a translation `sudoku.py` that solve the same puzzle.
-The python version illustrates the power of the API over the more sedate yices specification language.
+In the directory [sudoku](https://github.com/SRI-CSL/yices2/tree/master/src/bindings/python/examples/sudoku) there is a yices script `sudoku.ys` and two translations `sudoku_api.py` and `sudoku.py` that solve the same puzzle.
+The `sudoku_api.py`  python version uses the low level `yices_api` package, while the `sudoku.py` uses the more pythonesque api.
+Both illustrate the power of the API over the more sedate yices specification language.

 #### The mcsat example

 In the directory [mcsat](https://github.com/SRI-CSL/yices2/tree/master/src/bindings/python/examples/mcsat) there is a C program `mcsat.c` and a translation `mcsat.py` that demonstrate simple uses of yices' non-linear capabilites.
+Because it uses libpoly, the python version uses the low level API.

 ### The SudokuSolver